chinch1/even-and-odd-app/README.md

 Application to connect two different Nest microservices through a web socket connection.

-- number-validator - receives a number and validates it its even or odd
+- number-validator - receives an integer number, validates if its even or odd and finally sends it to the db-connector microservice

-- db-connector - receive integers and after receiving 10, store the whole batch in the mongo db
+- db-connector - receive an integer number and after receiving 10, it stores the whole batch in the mongo db

 ## Installation

+Run the following command to install all the dependencies:

 ```bash
 $ npm install